BrunoScheufler/ghstatus/README.md

 Once you've downloaded a binary and made it executable, run it once and head over to the newly-generated config file (located in `~/.config/ghstatus/config.json` by default, you can change this behaviour by setting the `--config` flag to point to your file location of choice) and enter your GitHub access token.
 The token has to be permitted to access the following scopes: `user`, `read:org`.

+## additional notes

+All of the included functionality is achieved by using a few great packages, such as

+- [mapstructure](https://github.com/mitchellh/mapstructure) for handling JSON -> map -> struct workflows
+- [aurora](https://github.com/logrusorgru/aurora) for all of the terminal colors
+- [emoji](https://github.com/kyokomi/emoji) for the :sparkles: emoji magic

 ## license

 This project is licensed under the [MIT License](LICENSE.md)